EverestAPI/CelesteTAS-EverestInterop/README.md

 ### Inspect Entity

-holding left ctrl then left-click to add the entity to be inspected, right-click to clear the inspecting entities.
-Supports exporting position data via the `StartExport` command.
+Enable `Info HUD`, holding left ctrl then left-click to add the entity to be inspected, right-click to clear the inspecting entities.
+Supports exporting inspecting entities info via the `StartExport` command.

 ### Custom Info